Go to Next Chapter -- Return to Contents/Index

 she had already done irreparable harm.

-India lie like a broken doll on the ground, Sheldon and Tanya tried using their
+While India lie like a broken doll on the ground, Sheldon and Tanya

 “Kill